 Dr Ari Samaranayaka is a Biostatistician (Senior Research Fellow) with research interests in a spectrum of study types involving cross-sectional and longitudinal surveys, experiments with repeated measures, and correlated panel data.
 He has expertise in designing such studies in a wide range of health related disciplines including epidemiology, dentistry, internal medicine, surgery, physiotherapy, nephrology, and pathology.
 He has experience on using of administrative data from sources such as ACC, hospital discharges, police records for scientific research within limits of their pros and cons.

-The Centre for Biostatistics has the goal of improving the quality of health research undertaken within the Division of Health Sciences.
+The Biostatistics Centre has the goal of improving the quality of health research undertaken within the Division of Health Sciences.
 We provide rigorous and timely advice and support to researchers whom we work with in a collaborative and collegial manor.
 We have broad expertise in the application of statistics to health-related research across all aspects of the life cycle of research including study design, analysis and interpretation and writing of results.